blonkm/schedule/readme.md

 # Schedule
-This program can schedule ststudeudent tests.
+This program can schedule student tests.
 The tests are input in the form
 "studentid[TAB]examid"